ashriram/micro50/Submission.md

 Authors must register all their conflicts on the paper submission site.
 Conflicts are needed to ensure appropriate assignment of reviewers.
 If a paper is found to have an undeclared conflict that causes a problem OR if a paper is found to declare false conflicts in order to abuse or “game” the review system, the paper may be rejected.

-We use the NSF conflict of interest (COI) guidelines for determining the conflict period for MICRO’15.
+We use the NSF conflict of interest (COI) guidelines for determining the conflict period for MICRO 2017.
 Please declare a conflict of interest  with the following people for any author of your paper:

 1. Your Ph.D. advisor(s), post-doctoral advisor(s), Ph.D. students, and post-doctoral advisees, forever.
 2. Family relations by blood or marriage, or their equivalent, forever (if they might be potential reviewers).